 The relationship between the social value of transactions, and the economic value of the goods and services transacted, is an area of interest for anthropologists.
 Economic anthropologists argue that economic systems are embedded in social relationships; particularly where reciprocity plays a major role in transactions.
-Thus, in some cases the social value of the transaction may be as, if not more, important to giver and receiver than the market value of the entity involved.
-Polyani recognises three types of reciprocity:
+The social value of the economic transaction may be as, if not more, important to giver and receiver than the market value of the entity involved.